-This article describes a general approach to the use of integrative therapies for infectious disease in dogs and cats.
+This article describes a general approach to the use of integrative therapies for infectious diseases in dogs and cats.
 While it is beyond the scope of this piece to offer protocols for specific diseases, I will present general guidelines for where, when and how these therapies can be used to enhance the healing process, as well as improve the efficacy of conventional medical therapies.

 That said, when this list of infectious diseases is reviewed in the veterinary literature for their causes, treatment and prevention, a common theme develops that is quite similar from one condition to another:

 - Cause – infectious agent